jha-121/Documantation/Readme.md

  ```
  ###  Attributes

-       -All HTML elements can have attributes
         -Attributes provide additional information about
         elements
        -Attributes are always specified in the start tag
        -Attributes usually come in name/value pairs like: name="value"